They tackle some big challenges and exciting opportunities in agriculture, and work hard to improve farmers’ lives.

 Masters of Agricultural Science, Massey University.

 Bachelor of Agricultural Science, China Agricultural University.

 Zhenzhong leads research in male and female reproduction.
-He oversees areas such as artificial insemination, semen production and processing, and sperm survival in vitro.
+He oversees areas such as artificial insemination, semen production and processing, and cow fertility on farm.

 Bachelor of Animal Science (Hons), major in Animal Genetics and Improvement, Massey University